DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/initial-release-of-ecf-2.md

 The services we considered in our discovery included:
 * Check data for appropriate bodies
 * Check data for delivery partners
-* Manage early career teachers
+* Manage training for early career teachers
 * The lead provider API and its documentation
 * Internal finance and support tooling for DfE colleagues